 High-Priests were held to a higher standard than priests, and priests were held to a higher standard as the regular Israeli.
-Even today, as we are called a royal priesthood, we are held to a higher standard.
+Even today, as we are called a royal priesthood, we are held to the highest standard.
 We need to always think, “Others may, but I can’t!”

 But you are a chosen people, the King's cohanim, a holy nation, a people for God to possess!
 Why?
 In order for you to declare the praises of the One who called you out of darkness into his wonderful light.
 (1Pe 2:9 CJB)

 It’s like a relationship between people, the closer they are together, the more they have the potential to hurt each other.
-As we come close to HaShem through holiness, we must care not to break His commends.
+As we come close to HaShem through holiness, we must take care not to break His commands.

 A DOUBLE STANDARD FOR ISRAEL?

-I was talking with someone today.
+I was talking with someone one day.
 This person was complaining that it seemed that the world had a double-standard when it came to Israel.
 “Yes, it is true!”
 I answered.
-“But we should consider that a compliment.
+“And we should take it as a compliment.
 It is leaders and teachers who are held to a higher standard.”

 Not many of you should become teachers, my brothers, since you know that we will be judged more severely.
 (Jas 3:1 CJB)

 I continued and said, “That they hold us to a different and higher standard should be seen as a compliment.
-Being who we are, we should be held to that higher standard.
-We should be held to the greater standard of the Torah!”
+Being who we are, we are held to that higher standard of the Torah, the higher standard of the Almighty God.

 THE HIGHER STANDARD OF YESHUA.

-Yeshua Himself as he taught His disciples was creating a group of believers whom He held to a higher standard than even the priests and the teachers of Israel.
+As Yeshua taught His disciples, He was creating a group of believers whom He held to a standard higher than even that of the priests and the teachers of Israel.
 He said,

 For I tell you that unless your righteousness is far greater than that of the Torah-teachers and P'rushim, you will certainly not enter the Kingdom of Heaven!
 (Mat 5:20 CJB)

-And then in Matthew 5, 6, and 7 He enumerated all sorts of examples of commandments for which He instituted a higher form of obedience than that of the rest of Israel.
+In Matthew 5, 6, and 7, He enumerated all sorts of examples of commandments for which He instituted a higher form of obedience.

-MAY WE BE FAITHFUL AMBASSADORS OF THE KINGDOM PRESENTING ITS BEAUTY THROUGH LIVES IMBIBED IN THE PRECEPTS OF ITS TORAH.
+MAY WE BE ITS FAITHFUL AMBASSADORS, PRESENTING ITS BEAUTY THROUGH LIVES IMBEDDED AND IMBIBED IN THE PRECEPTS OF ITS TORAH.